ScriptedSnark/reGS_win32/README.md

 This project is for Windows 32-bit systems only.

-### Visual Studio 2019 & Visual Studio 2022
+### Visual Studio 2022
-1. Install [Visual Studio 2019](https://my.visualstudio.com/Downloads?q=Visual%20Studio%20Community%202019) or [Visual Studio 2022](https://visualstudio.microsoft.com/vs/preview/vs2022/#download-preview).
+1. Install [Visual Studio 2022](https://visualstudio.microsoft.com/ru/vs/).
 In the Visual Studio Installer, select Desktop Development for C++.
 2. Open Visual Studio.
 3. On the starting screen, click "Clone or check out code".
 4. Enter `https://github.com/ScriptedSnark/reGS_win32.git` and press the Clone button.
 Wait for the process to finish.
-5. Choose Debug or Release.
+5. Choose Debug or Release configuration.
 You can build the workspace using Build→Build All.
 If you want to build only VGUI2 or something else, right click on wanted project (for example, `GameUI`) and select Build.

 ## Credits